carbonplan/blog/posts/vcl-update-v2024.04.0.md

   - Freya Chay
 color: yellow
 date: 04-01-2024
-summary: We updated our Verification Framework tool to include more detail and a broader representation of biomass-based CDR pathways.
+summary: We updated the Verification Framework tool to include more detail and a broader representation of biomass-based CDR pathways.
 We added two new pathways and updated three others.
 card: vcl-update-v2024.04.0
 components:
   - name: VCLChart